See our video on creating Datasets, or follow the step-by-step tutorial below to learn how to create Datasets in Encord.

-Click the New dataset button in the List and search section to create a new dataset.
-This initiates a simple step-by-step process for turning your data files into datasets.
+- Click the New dataset button in the Datasets section under the Index heading, to create a new Dataset.

-Give your dataset a title, and optionally a description.
-A clear title and description will keep your data organized and help collaborators find what they are looking for.
+- Give your Dataset a meaningful title and description.
+A clear title and description keeps your data organized.

-At least one integration is needed to toggle Private cloud.
-These can be added in the 'Integrations' tab within Settings.
+At least one integration must exist to toggle Private cloud.
+These can be added in the Data Integrations section.
 Please refer to the Data integrations documentation for more information.

 If you are ready to proceed and upload your data click Create dataset.

-The next step is to upload data to your dataset.
-This can be done in two different ways:
+The next step is to upload data to your Dataset.
+This can be done in the following ways:

 Click the upload area, or drag-and-drop the JSON or CSV files which specify which cloud storage data should be uploaded.
 Your stored objects may contain files which are not supported by Encord and which may produce errors on upload - toggle the Ignore individual file errors toggle to ignore these.
 Click Add data when you're ready.

-The data will now be fetched from your cloud storage and processed asynchronously.
-This processing involves fetching appropriate metadata and other file information to help us render the files appropriately and to check for any framerate inconsistencies.
+The data is fetched from your cloud storage and processed asynchronously.
+This processing involves fetching appropriate metadata and other file information to help the Encord platform render the files appropriately and to check for any framerate inconsistencies.
 We do not store your files in any way.

-For information on how to add data from your private cloud please see our documentation here
+For information on how to add data from your private cloud go here

-- Select the file type you wish to upload.
-The following formats are supported:
+A - Select the file type you want to upload.
+Encord supports the following formats: